racheljsmart/sherpa_api_call/README.md

 # sherpa_api_call
 Retrieves json data from the Sherpa API.

+## File: WoSGrabberSherpa.js
+This scipt was written to be run in the browser console to test connecting with the sherpa API and examine the JSON data in the response.
+The JSON struction is heavily nested and much easier to read when displayed in the browser console that in the Apps Script's execution log.

+To run this in the browser,
+1. I made a bare-bones html index file containing <script src="WoSGrabberSherpa.js"></script> within the <body>.
+This file is not included in the repo but is easy enough to make.
+2. I opened the index.html file in the Chrome browser
+3. Opened the Developer tools (menu -> More tools -> Developer tools).
+4. In the console tab, type getSherpaData() and pass the issn as a string.
+5. Press Enter and wait.

+The funtion returns a Promise and if the ISSN is valid will contian an object "items" containing array(s).

 ## File: sherpa_request.gs
 This script is intended for use via Google Sheets.